8 Days of Hanukkah Recipes to Celebrate the Holiday Around the Table

 Day 3: Dinner Blintzes

-When I go to the deli and order blintzes, they usually come filled with farmer’s cheese and served with blueberry jam and sour cream on the side.
+When I go to the deli and order blintzes, they usually come filled with farmer’s cheese and are served with blueberry jam and sour cream on the side.
 So, it’s needless to say these blintzes are not your local deli’s version.
-These big blintzes are filled with a decadent combination of fontina, ricotta, and parmesan cheese mixed with quickly sauteed spinach.
+These big blintzes are filled with a decadent combination of fontina, ricotta, and parmesan cheese mixed with quickly sautéed spinach.
 You can add your own flavors to the filling, like squeezing a head of roasted garlic into the cheese mixture or adding a handful of freshly chopped herbs for more earthiness.
 The homemade crepes that encase the filling can be substituted with a store-bought version for easier assembly on a weeknight.

 Day 4: Homemade Matzos and Spicy Matzo Ball Soup

-Matzo is a key part of any Hanukkah celebration and at this halfway point of the holiday we are honing in on two great versions.
+Matzo is a key part of any Hanukkah celebration and at this halfway point of the holiday we are homing in on two great versions.
 Our recipe for homemade matzos comes from the owners of Beauty’s Bagel Shop, a haven for traditional Jewish sweet treats and delicious bagels year-round.
 If you make a batch of matzos in the morning, you can eat them with butter and jam on top like toast (a favorite in my household) or save them to grind into meal to use in our second matzo recipe—spicy matzo ball soup.

 This soup gets its spice from Creole seasoning added to the matzo ball mix as well as steamed and chopped peppers added to the broth.
 As the days get cooler (and you get a little bit tired of cooking every day), this comforting soup will come together easily and taste even better as lunch leftovers or with a poached egg dropped inside for breakfast.